NoumenaDigital/npl-integrations/webapp/README.md

 ## API service

-The API service is implemented in the `src/services/BaseService.tsx` file and is used to interact with the NPL engine.
+The API service is implemented in `src/services/BaseService.tsx` and is used to interact with the Engine.
 It relies on the generated sources from the NPL engine to make requests to the engine.

 ```typescript